 9. DIY Mailbox

-If your kids still believe in Santa Claus, put this mailbox on the first day of the Christmas season.
-You can drop here a letter everyday or every time they did good.
+If your kids still believe in Santa, put decorated mailbox on the first day of the December.
+You can drop a letter everyday or every time they did a good deed.
 You can tell them that if they will be nice before Christmas, their wish might come true!
 Every note can be different, depending on how they behaved that day.

 10. Art with Chalks